Blazemeter/taurus/site/dat/docs/Apiritif.md

 ```

 It allows you to use some logic blocks:
-- `transactions`: collect requests in one block
+- `transaction`: collect requests in one block
 - `set-variables`: set/change value of variable
 - `include-scenario`: include scenario into another one
+- `setup`: list of initial requests
+- `teardown`: list of final requests (will be executed even if previous is failed)

 and CSV data sources.
 Use following format to specify them:
 ```yaml